How to read a Books Beyond Words title

 3. Some pictures may be more difficult to understand.
 It can help to prompt the people you are supporting, for example:

-- What is he or she doing now?
+- I wonder what he or she is doing now?

 - Do you feel like that?
 Has it happened to you/ your friend/ your family?